New Horizons: Spacecraft subsystems

 The spacecraft is comparable in size and general shape to a grand piano and has been compared to a piano glued to a cocktail bar-sized satellite dish.
 As a point of departure, the team took inspiration from the Ulysses spacecraft, which also carried a radioisotope thermoelectric generator (RTG) and dish on a box-in-box structure through the outer Solar System.
 Many subsystems and components have flight heritage from APL's CONTOUR spacecraft, which in turn had heritage from APL's TIMED spacecraft.

 New Horizons' body forms a triangle, almost 2.5 ft thick.
-(The Pioneers have hexagonal bodies, whereas the Voyagers, Galileo, and Cassini–Huygens have decagonal, hollow bodies.)
+(The Pioneers have hexagonal bodies, whereas the Voyagers have decagonal bodies, Galileo an octagonal prism body, and Cassini–Huygens a dodecagonal prism body.)
 A 7075 aluminium alloy tube forms the main structural column, between the launch vehicle adapter ring at the "rear", and the 2.1 m radio dish antenna affixed to the "front" flat side.
 The titanium fuel tank is in this tube.
 The RTG attaches with a 4-sided titanium mount resembling a gray pyramid or stepstool.

 Titanium provides strength and thermal isolation.
 The rest of the triangle is primarily sandwich panels of thin aluminum face sheet (less than 1/64 in) bonded to aluminum honeycomb core.
 The structure is larger than strictly necessary, with empty space inside.
 The structure is designed to act as shielding, reducing electronics errors caused by radiation from the RTG.
 Also, the mass distribution required for a spinning spacecraft demands a wider triangle.

 The interior structure is painted black to equalize temperature by radiative heat transfer.
 Overall, the spacecraft is thoroughly blanketed to retain heat.
 Unlike the Pioneers and Voyagers, the radio dish is also enclosed in blankets that extend to the body.
 The heat from the RTG adds warmth to the spacecraft while it is in the outer Solar System.
 While in the inner Solar System, the spacecraft must prevent overheating, hence electronic activity is limited, power is diverted to shunts with attached radiators, and louvers are opened to radiate excess heat.
 While the spacecraft is cruising inactively in the cold outer Solar System, the louvers are closed, and the shunt regulator reroutes power to electric heaters.